jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 I graduated from high school in 2006, and spent some time that summer deciphering the stackmat protocol.
-I'll never forget the thrill of zooming into a recording and seeing a repeated wave form.
+I'll never forget the thrill of zooming into a recording and seeing a repeated waveform.

 {% include image.html alt="A stackmat signal I recorded ages ago" src="dialup-stackmat/signal.jpg" %}